Cutworms in home gardens

-- There are also species of climbing cutworms that move up plants and feed on foliage, buds and shoots.
+- There are climbing cutworms that move up plants and feed on foliage, buds and shoots.

 How to identify cutworms